 Additionally, rosemary essential oil can be diluted and used as an organic pesticide (source).

 Pro-Tip: When cooking with rosemary, don’t use the woody stems, only the leaves.
 The best way to remove the leaves is to pinch and slide your fingers along the stem, opposite the direction of the leaves.

 Like most herbs and plants, rosemary can be tied in a bundle with some twine, and hung upside down to dry out.
 Once dry, it can be picked or blended into a powder and stored.
 If you’re in a dry climate, rosemary and its companions (especially lavender) are great plants to grow.

 Also native to the Mediterranean, parsley is part of the carrot family (also including fennel and parsnip).
-Parsley is most often used as a garnish or condiment in cooking, but its leaves, seeds, and roots also have some uses (more on the health benefits of herbs later).
+Parsley is most often used as a garnish or condiment in cooking, but its leaves, seeds, and roots also have some uses.

 Parsley’s flowers are great at attracting pollinators and beneficial wasps, as well as attracting flies away from plants such as tomatoes.